BlakeG2424/pandas-challenge/README.md

 # Pandas-Challenge
 In this assignment, I'll create and manipulate Pandas DataFrames to analyze school and standardized test data.
-I will also include a written description of at least two observable trends based on the data.
+I will also include a written description of three observable trends based on the data.
 This analysis will be found at the bottom of this Readme.

 # District Summary
 In this portion, I will perform the necessary calculations and then create a high-level snapshot of the district's key metrics in a DataFrame.